-- The LINMEN bit of USART_CTRL2 register, and IREN, HDEN and SCEN bits of USART_CTRL3 register must be cleared. - The start bit and stop bit of data frame have no clock output. - Whether the last data bit of data frame generates USART_CK clock is decided by the LBCPOEN bit of USART_CTRL2 register. - The clock polarity of USART_CK is decided by CPOL bit of USART_CTRL2 register. - The phase of USART_CK is decided by the CPHA bit of USART_CTRL2. - The external CK clock cannot be activated when the bus is idle or the frame is disconnected.
+- The LINMEN bit of USART_CTRL2 register, and IREN, HDEN and SCEN bits of USART_CTRL3 register must be cleared to 0. - The start bit and stop bit of data frame have no clock output. - Whether the last data bit of data frame generates USART_CK clock is decided by the LBCPOEN bit of USART_CTRL2 register. - The clock polarity of USART_CK is decided by CPOL bit of USART_CTRL2 register. - The phase of USART_CK is decided by the CPHA bit of USART_CTRL2 register. - The external CK clock cannot be activated when the bus is idle or the break frame appears.

-Figure 71 USART Synchronous Transmission Example
+Figure 67 USART Synchronous Transmission Example